 "Festivals like Celluloid Screams are the only places you'll learn about some of the more adventurous cinematic creations that rarely find their way into multiplexes, and this makes it a truly vital festival."
 Robert Morgan - Director 'Bobby Yeah' - winner of the 2010 Audience Award for Best Short Film

 Online screeners are the preferred method of submission to Celluloid Screams.
-It's less wasteful, more environmentally sound and cheaper.

 Our rules regarding film running times are as follows:

 Films submitted for our 2020 festival must have been completed after 1st October 2018.

 Though not a requirement, UK, European and World Premieres for feature films are preferred.
 Feature films must not have screened in Sheffield prior to screening at Celluloid Screams.
 There is no premiere requirement for short films.

 Selected films must be made available in DCP Format (with Blu Ray as a backup if possible.)
 Please note that it is expected that the highest quality screening format will be made available for the film if selected.